kigawas/kigawas.github.io/README.md

 ## How to use

-Just fork, delete all the posts in `_posts` and update your site information in `_config.yml`, and you may also edit `About.md` to add your own information and `CNAME` to link to your own domain.
+Just fork, delete all the posts in `_posts` and update your site information in `_config.yml`, and you may also edit `About.md` to add your own information and `CNAME` to link to your own domain (if you have one, otherwise just delete it).

 Also, choose another logo by substituting your own `favicon.ico` for the old one.